venkatajanapareddy/sarkarijobs.cc/R2_SETUP_GUIDE.md

 ## Questions?

 **Q: Which Cloudflare account should I use?**
-A: You can use your existing account where sarkarijob.cc domain is, or create a new free account.
+A: You can use your existing account where sarkarijobs.cc domain is, or create a new free account.

 **Q: Is this the same account as my domain?**
 A: It can be, but doesn't have to be.
 Using the same account makes custom domain setup easier.